HamStudy/examtools-docs/content/docs/cve/cveVEList.md

 To add a VE to an exam session, select an exisiting session from the Session List.

-By default, the ""Applicant Tab is active"".
-Click on the ""Volunteer Examineer"" tab to the left of the acitve tab.
+By default, the Applicant Tab is active.
+Click on the Volunteer Examineer tab to the left of the acitve tab.
 At the top of the VE page, located and click the button [+ ADD VES].

 The **Add Volunteer Examiners** window should popup with a field in the upper right corner **VE call sign (enter to add)**.